mezpahlan/mezpahlan.github.io/README.md

 - [x] Complete initial port of all blog posts to markdown
 - [x] Add paging in for blog index
 - [x] Add comments
+- [ ] Add new item to portolio...... this site!!
 - [ ] Write down details of how to use this overly complicated workflow.
 F***ing Ruby.
 - [ ] Add category filtering
 - [ ] Make site HTTPS only